WWE News: AJ Styles Is Still Bothered By Two Of His Friends Being Released

 After Sami Zayn’s removal from WWE television, a tournament started for the vacant Intercontinental Championship.
 Styles was traded to SmackDown and won his first-round match to set up Friday evening’s second-round bout against Elias.

-To keep profit losses from becoming too high, WWE issued releases and furloughs to around 30 employees.
-Gallows and Anderson were just two of them, but those losses hit Styles hard, and he says that moving to SmackDown was something he needed right now.
+The losses of Gallows and Anderson hit Styles hard, but he says the move to SmackDown was something he needed.

 “I needed a change, and I don’t mean to harp on this…but losing Gallows and Anderson really hurt me.
 So, getting away from Raw helps me get over it.
 I don’t know that I’ll get over it, but it helps change the atmosphere around me.
 To do something different because my whole time on Raw was with them.
 So, getting away from that and getting to SmackDown, where I’ve had a lot of success, it’s a good thing.”